Tested Baking & Dessert Recipes & Videos

 Rum Balls

-To Toast Nuts: Preheat oven to 350 degrees F (177 degrees C).
-Place the pecans and walnuts on a baking sheet and bake for about 8 to 10 minutes or until lightly browned and fragrant.
+To Toast Nuts: Preheat oven to 350 degrees F (180 degrees C).
+Place the pecans and walnuts on a baking sheet and bake for about 8 to 10 minutes or until lightly brown and you can start to smell the nuts.
 Let cool and then coarsely chop.

-Fruit and Nut Balls: Have ready a baking sheet lined with parchment paper.
-Place the nuts, dried fruits, candied ginger (if using), and orange zest in your food processor and pulse until finely minced.
-Add just enough Grand Marnier or orange juice to bind the ingredients together.
+Fruit and Nut Balls: Have ready a baking sheet lined with parchment paper, wax paper, or aluminum foil.
+Place the nuts, dried fruits, candied ginger (if using), and sugar in your food processor and pulse until finely minced.
+Add the honey and just enough Grand Marnier or orange juice to bind the ingredients together.

 Fruit and Nut Balls (Sugarplums):